HMS Boadicea (1797)

-HMS Boadicea was a frigate of the Royal Navy.
+HMS Boadicea was a 38-gun fifth-rate frigate of the Royal Navy.
 She served in the Channel and in the East Indies during which service she captured many prizes.
 She participated in one action for which the Admiralty awarded the Naval General Service Medal.
 She was broken up in 1858.

 Design

 Boadicea was one of a batch of large frigates ordered in 1795, all of which were the largest of their type, and the majority of which were to the draught of captured French ships.
 She was built to the design of Imperieuse, a 40-gun ship completed in 1787 and captured in October 1793.
 Changes were made to the shape of the topsides, and the scantlings and fastenings were strengthened to reflect British practice.
 She retained her shallow French hull form, and as a result the holds and magazines were considered cramped.